Insights

 Hotel prices in North End

 Get a sense of the average price and most popular properties to stay in North End to help you budget for your trip accordingly.
 Hotels that are booked the most in each class receive the “Most popular” badge.
 Hotels with the “Best value” badge are the most popular hotels in North End at attractive prices.
-Price data was last updated on 20 May 2024.
+Price data was last updated on 23 April 2025.

 Hotels located in the North End area sorted by price and hotel class.
 For added insight, we've also noted the most popular and best value hotels within each hotel class.